-When it comes to turning your product idea into a product, precision is the key to your success.
-And one way you can achieve precision is to fabricate your parts using state-of-the-art manufacturing processes like CNC precision machining.
+When it comes to turning your idea into a product, precision is the key to success.
+One way you can achieve it is to fabricate your parts with state-of-the-art manufacturing processes like computer numerical control (CNC) precision machining.

-Question #1 What is CNC Precision Machining?
+What is CNC Precision Machining?

 CNC precision machining is a subtractive manufacturing process─which means it involves removing portions of material from a workpiece till the desired product is formed.

 This process is quite similar to conventional milling and lathe operations.
-However, with CNC precision machining, computer numerical control (CNC) technology controls the sequence of movement of the workpiece and cutting tools to fabricate the parts accurately and precisely.
+However, with precision machining, computer numerical control technology controls the sequence of movement of the workpiece and cutting tools to fabricate the parts accurately and precisely.

 Learn More: What is CNC Machining?

-Question #2 What is the Achievable Engineering Tolerance of CNC Precision Machining?
+Question #1 What is the Achievable Engineering Tolerance of CNC Precision Machining?

 Without a doubt, CNC machines offer higher accuracy and precision than other manufacturing technologies.
 However, CNC machines cannot reproduce the dimensions of your part just as they are in the CAD blueprint.

 That is to say; there will always be some deviation in the dimension of your machined part.
 Product designers and machinists use engineering tolerance to specify the acceptable amount of deviation in the dimension of a part.